 “It is my equivalent to the cowbell that hikers wear when they know they are in bear country,” Staples adds, referring to the fact that being perceived as dangerous can itself be dangerous, as we know from the example of Trayvon Martin and Rodrigo Diaz, who was shot in the head in January when he accidentally pulled into the wrong driveway thinking it belonged to a friend.

 Thinking of class, race, and gender as performances gives us credit for being agents.
 We don’t have control over what the signifiers are, nor how people read our bodies, but we can actively try to manage those meanings.
-Of course, some people have to do more “damage control” than others.Lisa Wade is a professor of sociology at Occidental College.
+Of course, some people have to do more “damage control” than others.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.